Xportability/css-to-pdf/README.md

 The basic method is to include a print button in your website with a click handler that calls the xepOnline.Formatter method "Format".
 The "Format" method takes a single element by ID or an array of element IDs.
 The resulting PDF is a single set of pages for each element ID (and children).
 PDF is produced from a hosted PDF rendering service.
 PDF is returned to the client browser as either an embeddable PDF or as a download.
 Certain features (like embedding PDFs) are not available on all browsers.
 Safari and Internet Explorer only support download.
 Chrome and Firefox support both download or embed.

 All HTML, CSS, and CSS media styling will be applied to the print selection(s) including print media CSS rules.
-Note: some framework's1 do have undesirable print media rules, therefore we have chosen to eliminate these by default2.
+Note: some framework's do have undesirable print media rules, therefore we have chosen to eliminate these by default.

+## Get jQuery
+Be sure to include the jQuery Javascript library.

 ## Go get it: